 This free online government account also proves helpful to get your Medicare number or replace a Medicare card.

-You can also choose when you want this change of address to take place, which can be convenient if you are not moving right away but would like to get your affairs in order.
+You can even choose a later date for your change of address to take place.
+This can be convenient if you are not moving right away but would like to get your affairs in order ahead of time.

 What if information is printed incorrectly on my Medicare card?

-If other information was printed incorrectly on your Medicare card, or if it was lost or stolen, you can request a replacement online, also on your My Social Security account.
-You can create your account online if you do not already have one.
+If your address or any other information was printed incorrectly on your Medicare card, or if it was lost or stolen, you can you use the same online my Social Security account.
+Otherwise, you can instead call the Social Security Administration, or visit its office near you.

 Medicare Privacy Practices

-Medicare may also give out your information in rare circumstances such as judicial proceedings or for public health reporting reasons in the event of an outbreak.
+Medicare may also give out your information in rare legal circumstances such as judicial proceedings or for public health reporting reasons, such as the event of a public health crisis.